 Science is making it easier and easier to change who what – or our kids – look like.
 Genetic engineering, modifying genes for the better could be as important to this century as vaccines were to the last.

 How far will the trend go?

 Should we make designer babies?

 The fear is that germ-line engineering is a path toward a dystopia of superpeople and designer babies for those who can afford it.
-Want a child with blue eyes and blond hair?
+Want a child with blue eyes and blond hair, this site tells you all about hair loss.
 Why not design a highly intelligent group of people who could be tomorrow’s leaders and scientists?

 It’s the stuff we’ve always talked about but never had the opportunity to do.

 Children made to order